boldingd/EclipsePhaseContent/HumbleBeginnings.md

 ### Expansion

-One of the overarching Skyward Collectives major goals is acquire and populate new habitats.
+One of the overarching Skyward Collectives major goals is to acquire and populate new habitats.
 Unlike most Autonomist organizations, the Skyward Collective aims to expand their reach and grow their numbers, with the specific aim of providing a counter-weight to the inner-system capitalist governments.

-The collective's founders where concerned by the much greater rate at which the capitalist economies of the inner-system where resleeving and integrating infugees: many outer-system polities, with slower and less-productive economies and lower incentive for growth, only slowly selected and reinstantiated infugee egos, while Mars in particular was capable of sustaining a much larger population, and the hypercapitalist economy was capable of producing morphs at a much greater rate, and of matching them with infugee egos and indentures.
+The collective's founders where concerned by the much greater rate at which the capitalist economies of the inner-system were resleeving and integrating infugees.
+Many outer-system polities, with slower and less-productive economies and lower incentive for growth, only slowly selected and reinstantiated infugee egos; meanwhile, Mars in particular was capable of sustaining a much larger population, the hypercapitalist economy was capable of producing morphs at a much greater rate, and the labor markets of Mars provided a vast demand for new labor.
 Therefore, one of their major goals for the Skyward Collective was to create a collectivist-anarchist model that could be implemented throughout the system, and that could rapidly resleeve and integrate infugees, providing the Autonomist Alliance with desperately needed numbers.

+At the same time, however, the collective rejects violence and direct confrontation.
-The collective rejects violence, for both moral and practical reasons — the Collective could never defend itself against an attack by either the Planetary Consortium or the Jovian Republic.
+It does this for both moral and practical reasons: the Collective could not feasibly defend itself against an attack by either the Planetary Consortium or the Jovian Republic.

 In order to expand, the Collective acquires old or abandoned habitats through legitimate means (by whatever definition the "owning" group or polity uses) and establishes new peer collectives in them.
 This nonviolent strategy does allow them to avoid outright conflict with existing powers, but it can also subject the collective's colonization efforts to high costs and open-ended delays — especially if the current owner's factional government is unwilling to see one of their habitats pass into Autonomist hands.

-By working within local legal systems where they exist, the Collective is sometimes able to establish new member collectives "behind enemy lines," within the inner system; for example, they have purchased a small surface hab on Luna, have occupied an abandoned mining outpost in the inner belt, and have built an improvised "aerostat" on Venus by attaching three large zeppelins and a dozen smaller envelopes to a large mesh on Venus.
+By working within local legal systems where they exist, the Collective is sometimes able to establish new member collectives "behind enemy lines," within the inner system.
+For example, they have purchased a small surface hab on Luna, have occupied an abandoned mining outpost in the inner belt, and have built an improvised "aerostat" on Venus by attaching three large zeppelins and a dozen smaller envelopes to a large mesh.

 > **Gunslinger\#MONOLITH**: So this is the other reason that we're interested in these guys.
 >